dsasp/Easy3DScoreSupport/README.md

 Available for german and english locale.

 Runs on iPhones.
-Link to AppStore will be added here.
+Link to AppStore to be added here.

 Initial documentation is available in [en_help](https://github.com/dsasp/Easy3DScore/edit/main/en_help.md).